-By knowing how Vestas' products and materials contribute to the environmental performance it is possible to conduct fact-based and informed decisions at an early stage in the product design and development phases.
-Life Cycle Assessments are used to provide knowledge regarding where the environmental 'hot spots' are in the life cycle i.e. from raw material production, through to manufacturing, operation, servicing and plant decommissioning.
-Vestas is Environmental and social impact working towards integrating environmental requirements into the design process, through our internal systems, procedures and tools.
+By knowing how Vestas' products and materials contribute to the environmental performance it is possible to conduct fact-based and informed decision making at an early stage in the product design and development phases.
+Life Cycle Assessments are used to provide knowledge regarding where the environmental 'hot spots' are in the life cycle i.e. from raw material production, through to Environmental and social impact manufacturing, operation, servicing and plant decommissioning.
+Vestas is working towards integrating environmental requirements into the design process, through our internal systems, procedures and tools.